 It’s highly possible to fall victim to identity theft at the hands of hackers.
 Hackers exploit vulnerabilities in your security systems and find their way into your computer or mobile phone.

-Another way to get their hands onto your information is to obtain access to your device by hacking the network you’re logged into.
+Another way to get their hands on your information is to obtain access to your device by hacking the network you’re logged into.

-Imposters are people who hide their real identity and pretend to be someone else.
+Imposters are people who hide their real identities and pretend to be someone else.